 Mike Maxwell, a comedian from the Chicago area, has been performing at corporate functions, college and university events, comedy clubs, festivals, and benefit shows around the world for the past 15 years.

-Mike not only has extensive experience performing in front of live audiences, but has also become a pro at virtual performances recently.
-We heard from Mike on how he's focusing on his business right now and what he's doing to execute successful virtual shows.
+Mike not only has extensive experience performing in front of live audiences, but has also become a pro at virtual performances.
+We heard from Mike on how he's focusing on his business and what he's doing to execute successful virtual shows.

 Tell us a little bit about yourself and how you got started as a comedian: